-(2) Decrease Shift Shock
+(2) Decrease Shift Shock (Default = 3 km/h)

-Delays transmission direction change shift until set speed.
-This is to reduce impact on the drive-line that occurs during rapid reverse to forward (and vice-versa) shifting.
-(The default is 25 km/h.)
+Delays transmission from shifting direction until reaching a set speed.
+This reduces the impact on the drivetrain that occurs during rapid reverse-to-forward or forward-to-reverse (hot) shifting.
+The setting can be changed between 0-3 km/h in increments of 1 km/h.

-- The setting can be changed between 1 and 25 km/h in increments of 1 km/h. - Example: When the fork truck travels forward at speed of 10 km/h with a setting of 8 km/h, and the direction lever is shifted from forward to reverse direction, the speed of the truck is reduced to 8 km/h before the direction change shift occurs.
+• Example: If Shift Shock is set to 3 km/h, the forklift truck is traveling forward at a speed of 10 km/h, and the direction lever is shifted from forward to reverse direction, the speed of the truck is reduced to 3 km/h before the direction change shift occurs.